SedgwickRichardson/tti_ar_2013/wp-content/plugins/sitepress-multilingual-cms/readme.txt

 === WPML Multilingual CMS ===
-Contributors: ICanLocalize
+Contributors: icanlocalize
 Donate link: http://wpml.org/?page_id=2312
 Tags: CMS, navigation, menus, menu, dropdown, css, sidebar, pages, i18n, translation, localization, language, multilingual, WPML
-Requires at least: 2.7
+Requires at least: 2.8
-Tested up to: 3.0.1
+Tested up to: 3.0.5
-Stable tag: 1.8.2.1
+Stable tag: 2.0.4.1

 Allows building complete multilingual sites with WordPress.

 == Description ==

-**WPML makes multilingual content management easy, just like running a site in one language.**
+**WPML combines multilingual content authoring with powerful translation management.
+It powers corporate sites and is simple enough for bloggers.**

+> <strong>This version supports only older WordPress versions (up to 3.0.5).
+For current WordPress, you need the commercial WPML from <a href="http://wpml.org">WPML.org</a></strong>.

-= Multilingual Features =
+= Features =

+[WPML](http://wpml.org) makes it possible to turn WordPress blogs multilingual in a few minutes with no knowledge of PHP or WordPress.
+Its advanced features allow professional web developers to build full multilingual websites.

- * Turns a single WordPress install into a multilingual site.
+ * Turns a single WordPress site into a multilingual site.
+ * Powerful translation management, allowing teams of translators to work on multilingual sites.
- * Built-in [theme localization](http://wpml.org/?page_id=2717) without .mo files.
+ * Built-in theme localization without .mo files.
- * [Comments translation](http://wpml.org/?page_id=2755) allows you to moderate and reply to comments in your own language.
+ * Comments translation allows you to moderate and reply to comments in your own language.
- * [Professional translation](http://wpml.org/?page_id=1169), connecting expert translators with site owners (optional, you can translate yourself for free).

-= CMS Navigation Features =
+ * Integrated professional translation (optional feature for folks who need help translating).

- * Includes [CMS navigation](http://wpml.org/?page_id=527) elements for drop down menus, breadcrumbs trail and sidebar navigation.
+ * Includes CMS navigation elements for drop down menus, breadcrumbs trail and sidebar navigation.
- * [Robust links](http://wpml.org/?page_id=594) to posts and pages that never break.
+ * Robust links to posts and pages that never break.

-= Architecture (for geeks) =

-* Translations are grouped together and not mixed in the database.
-* CMS navigation elements provide accurate and easy to use site-wide navigation.
-* Simple CSS for easy customization.
-Try [WPML's CSS customization tool](http://wpml.org/?page_id=909).

-= Commercial Support (for professional developers) =

-While WPML boast a lively [community](http://forum.wpml.org), it's great to get fast an accurate support when you need it.

-[ICanLocalize](http://www.icanlocalize.com/site/) offers reliable [commercial support](http://wpml.org/partners/) for WPML.
-This support option is meant for professional web developers who need timely and dependable support directly from the developers.

-= User Guide (for end users) =
+= Stay up-to-date =

-[wpml.org](http://wpml.org) is a resource for theme developers and designers.
-End users who want to learn about running multilingual WordPress sites should check out the [WordPress Admin Guide](http://wp-admin-guide.com/).
+Newer WPML versions are available exclusively from <a href="http://wpml.org">WPML.org</a>.

+The commercial WPML versions are intended for web developers who need to deliver working websites without compromise on quality, performance or schedule.
+You will receive a polished product, backed by <a href="http://forum.wpml.org">support</a> directly from WPML's developers.

 == Installation ==